rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You will be able to create accurate product feeds in just a few steps, without having to spend hours on documentation.
 The plugin comes with a super easy UI that helps you understand the feed generation process even without any in-depth technical knowledge.

-The plugin includes pre-configured feed templates for all the supported merchants so that you do not need to manually create the whole feed from scratch.
+The plugin includes pre-configured WooCommerce feed templates for all the supported merchants so that you do not need to manually create the whole feed from scratch.
 In fact, you can literally start from zero and create perfect product feeds in as low as 5 simple steps!

 1. Start Creating feed
 2. Choose your merchant